DOCK-PI3/MasOS-Setup/README.md

 Binaries and Sources
 --------------------

-On the Raspberry Pi, RetroPie Setup offers the possibility to install from binaries or source.
+On the Raspberry Pi, MasOS Setup offers the possibility to install from binaries or source.
 For other supported platforms only a source install is available.
 Installing from binary is recommended on a Raspberry Pi as building everything from source can take a long time.

-For more information visit the blog at https://retropie.org.uk or the repository at https://github.com/RetroPie/RetroPie-Setup.
+For more information visit the blog at https://inforetro.wixsite.com/myarcade or the repository at https://github.com/DOCK-PI3/MasOS-Setup .

 Wiki
 ----

-You can find useful information about several components or for several frequently asked questions in the [wiki](https://github.com/RetroPie/RetroPie-Setup/wiki) of the RetroPie Script.
+You can find useful information about several components or for several frequently asked questions in the [wiki](https://github.com/DOCK-PI3/MasOS-Setup/wiki) of the MasOS Script.
 If you think that there is something missing, you are invited to add it to the wiki.

 Thanks